 Institutionalist approach

-This approach notes that individuals’ decisions on whether to remain in employment or provide care are determined to a large extent by social care regimes (Olsen, 2020; Tarum and Kutsar, 2018).
-In Europe, for example, Nordic countries offer more formal care, and the effect of caregiving on female carers’ employment is less negative compared to Southern European countries, where more pronounced gendered care norms exist and where the effects of informal care on women’s employment are more negative (Kotsadam, 2011; Naldini Pavolini and Solera, 2016).
+This approach notes that individuals’ decisions on whether to remain in employment or provide care are determined to a large extent by social care regimes (Tarum and Kutsar, 2018; Olsen, 2020).
+In Europe, for example, Nordic countries offer more formal care, and the effect of caregiving on female carers’ employment is less negative compared to Southern European countries, where more pronounced gendered care norms exist and where the effects of informal care on women’s employment are more negative (Kotsadam, 2011; Naldini et al., 2016).

 Studies on the impact of care-related policies on carers’ employment have shown complex results.
 Some have found that supportive social policy has a positive effect on the employment rate among men and women aged 50-64 in England (Yeandle and Buckner, 2017).
 By contrast, a German study argued that the Carers’ Allowance did not have a significant influence on the carers’ decisions on economic activity, as it only ranged from € 215 to € 665 per month and was too low in value to cover the cost of care (Meng, 2013)1.
-Research in England found that the Carers’ Allowance may place carers in a benefits trap which may act as a disincentive for taking on paid work (Arksey and Glendinning, 2008), as there is an earnings threshold which determines eligibility for this benefit (Carmichael et al., 2008).
+Research in England found that the Carers’ Allowance may place carers in a benefits trap which may act as a disincentive for taking on paid work (Arksey and Glendinning, 2008), as there is an earnings threshold which determines eligibility for this benefit (Carmichael et al., 2008)1.